James C. Wofford

 James Cunningham Wofford (November 3, 1944 – February 2, 2023) was an American equestrian who competed in many international competitions in the sport of eventing.
 He was most known as a trainer of both horses and riders, and as a retired president of the AHSA and vice-president of the USET.

 Early life and education

 Wofford was born in Junction City, Kansas, to an equestrian family.
 His father Col. John W. Wofford, who died when James was 10, rode for the United States Show Jumping Team in the 1932 Los Angeles Olympic Games.
 Col. Wofford went on to coach eventers and show jumpers at the 1952 Helsinki Olympic Games.
 This was the first Olympics where civilians were permitted to participate in eventing, and nineteen-year-old Jeb Wofford—Col. Wofford's son and James’ brother—won a bronze medal.
 Col. Wofford was also the founder and first president of the United States Equestrian Team.

 Wofford attended Culver Military Academy for high school.
-He later went to graduate from the University of Colorado School of Business.
+He later went on to graduate from the University of Colorado Boulder in the school of business.